Bob Carolgees

-Bob Carolgees (born Robert Frederick Johnson; 12 May 1948) is a British comedy entertainer who appeared on the Saturday morning TV series Tiswas and then later in its adult versions O.T.T. and Saturday Stayback.
+Bob Carolgees (born Robert Frederick Johnson; 12 May 1948) is a British comedy entertainer who appeared on the Saturday morning TV series Tiswas and later in its adult versions O.T.T. and Saturday Stayback.
 He is best known for appearing with a canine puppet named Spit the Dog.
-Carolgees also worked for eight years on the TV show Surprise Surprise and on children's game show Concentrate.
-In popular culture he has cameo roles with Spit the Dog.
+Carolgees also worked for eight years on the TV show Surprise Surprise and on children's game show Concentration.
+In popular culture, he has cameo roles with Spit the Dog.

 Career

-In the early 1970s Carolgees ran a DJ and modelling school in Liverpool.
+In the early 1970s, Carolgees ran a DJ and modelling school in Liverpool.
 After a five-week course, DJs and models were tested in front of an audience at the Sportsmans Club in central Liverpool.
+However, it was Carolgees himself who was spotted at these events by agents, who offered him the chance to appear on TV.
 He first appeared in a guest spot on Tiswas on 31 March 1979.

-Clowning around with a monkey puppet named Charlie, Carolgees went down well with the viewing audience and after being invited back for several guest spots he soon became a team presenter.
+Clowning around with a monkey puppet named Charlie, Carolgees went down well with the viewing audience and, after being invited back for several guest spots, he soon became a team presenter.
 Carolgees, in pyjamas and headband, was also the Tiswas character Houdi Elbow, a comedy psychic and small-time magician.

 As well as gaining national fame with these and Spit the Dog (plus Cough the Cat), he was also part of The Four Bucketeers who made the UK Top 30 in 1980, even making a Top of the Pops appearance.

-Carolgees went on to work for eight years alongside Cilla Black in Surprise Surprise and for nearly two decades he entertained British armed forces around the world.
+Carolgees went on to work for eight years alongside Cilla Black on Surprise Surprise, and for nearly two decades he entertained British armed forces around the world.
 He also fronted pop/game show Hold Tight!, produced by Granada Television for Children's ITV and game show Concentration.

 Throughout the 1980s, Carolgees appeared in a series of TV adverts for Hellmann's Mayonnaise.

 Carolgees was the subject of This Is Your Life in 1994 when he was surprised by Michael Aspel at the Lyceum Theatre in Crewe.

 Carolgees used to own a candle shop, Carolgees Candles, in Frodsham, Cheshire.
-He temporarily came out of show business retirement to appear with all his old colleagues in Tiswas Reunited on ITV on 16 June 2007.
+He temporarily came out of show business retirement to appear with all his former colleagues in Tiswas Reunited on ITV on 16 June 2007.

 Carolgees appeared in pantomime at Hull New Theatre for the 2013 run of Jack and the Beanstalk, replacing an unwell Keith Harris.
-Carolgees was quoted as saying "What I had missed most was panto".
+Carolgees was quoted as saying: "What I had missed most was panto".
 In 2017 Carolgees again came out of retirement for pantomime.

 Spit the Dog

 Spit the Dog is a puppet best known, as his name suggests, for his spitting.
-An early Spit the Dog puppet raised over £5,000 at a Christie's auction in 2004.
+An early Spit the Dog puppet raised more than £5,000 at a Christie's auction in 2004.